jonsrose/ai-tools/README.md

 ### Usage

-1. Start the application:
+1. Start the development server:
    ```
    npm run dev
    ```

-2. Open your browser and navigate to `http://localhost:3000`
+2. Open your browser and navigate to `http://localhost:5173/ai-tools-suite/` (or the port specified by Vite)

-3. Use the interface to upload an audio file and initiate the transcription process
+3. Use the interface to access the speech-to-text transcription tool

 ### Development